 Among the issues covered by the Economic Survey this year are the gains arising out of technological intervention in MGNREGS (Mahatma Gandhi National Rural Employment Guarantee Scheme).
 The scheme has received even greater push with the technological interventions such as direct benefit transfer (DBT), Aadhar and more recently, Geo-tagging of assets.
 Even though MGNREGS has generated substantial controversies ever since its launch and continued debate on its benefits, its impact on rural economy cannot be ignored.
 Here is a look at the scheme based on the economic survey report.
 Continue reading Efficiency and Efficacy of MGNREGS – The Economic Survey Report

 Housing finance companies (HFCs) are facing increasing attention and tightening of regulations, fallout of NBFCs crisis.
 A turning point has been the default by DHFL, a leading HFC.
 The crisis being faced by the industry is unprecedented and can lead to fundamental change in their business model because of their inherent disadvantage vis-à-vis banks.
-But what are HFCs, how big is the industry and how are they different from NBFCs and banks?
-Here is a look at the same.
-Continue reading Housing Finance Companies (HFCs) – An Overview
+But … Continue reading Housing Finance Companies (HFCs) – An Overview

 The week (including the last weekend) was quite eventful with release of some macro numbers and several developments on the corporate front.
 Among the major events are release of WPI inflation data, disappointment for FPIs as there is no change in their tax status, release of results by DHFL, promoters’ feud at Indigo and China’s … Continue reading Weekly Round Up – Week 29

 Even though the market remains roiled by instances of default by NBFCs and their impact on other financial institutions, risk faced by the entire financial sector has actually come down.
 This is as per the financial stability report (FSR) released by RBI a few weeks back.
-While that looks difficult to believe, it is due to improvement in finances of core banking institutions, more particularly, the public sector banks.
-Here is a look at the details.
-Continue reading How Stable is the Financial Market?? – RBI Report
+While that looks difficult to believe, it is due … Continue reading How Stable is the Financial Market?? – RBI Report

 The budget proposal to tap global market to raise debt for the government is a marked reversal from the policy followed over last three decades.
 While the decision has raised considerable debate and voices express concern, the move is actually a very wise one.
 Other than helping government meet its funding needs at lower cost, … Continue reading Analyzing India’s External Debt Movement